codingsince1985/checksum/README.md

 checksum
 ========

-compute message digest, like MD5 and SHA256, etc, for potentially large files
+Google Go (golang) implementation of Computing message digest, like MD5 and SHA256, etc, for potentially large files.